wkocjan/gatsby-theme-intro/gatsby-theme-intro/README.md

 Intro. is a theme created by [Wojciech Kocjan](https://kocjan.net) from [Weeby Studio](https://weeby.studio).

 The theme has been initially [launched](https://www.producthunt.com/posts/intro-8) in 2018 as a commercial project written in JavaScript.
-In 2020 it's been rewritten to GatsbyJS and open sourced.
+In 2020 it's been rewritten to Gatsby and open sourced.

 **Thank you for using it!**